Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: StreamTrap : Benchmarking Real-World Camera Trap Deployment with Streaming Evaluation Protocol

-\textbf{Streaming evaluation protocol.} Unlike conventional domain adaptation, where data from the target domain is available all at once~\cite{gong2012geodesic,singhal2023domain}, \textsc{StreamTrap} adopts a realistic streaming evaluation that better reflects real camera-trap deployment: models are evaluated as new data arrives and are incrementally updated thereafter.
+\textbf{Streaming evaluation protocol.} Unlike conventional domain adaptation, where target-domain data are often assumed to be available all at once~\cite{gong2012geodesic,singhal2023domain}, \textsc{StreamTrap} evaluates models under a realistic streaming protocol that better reflects camera-trap deployment: models are evaluated on future data as they arrive and may be updated after labeled data from previous intervals become available.
 Given time-stamped images from a camera trap, $\{(\vx_i, y_i, t_i)\}$, where $\vx_i$ denotes the $i$-th image, $y_i$ its label, and $t_i$ its timestamp, we partition the stream into a sequence of chronological intervals.
-At interval $j$, a model may access the cumulative labeled training data from all intervals up to the $j$-th interval, update its parameters, and is then evaluated on unseen test data from the subsequent $(j\!+\!1)$-th interval.
-See~\cref{fig:stream_eval_protocol} for an illustration.
+At interval $j$, a model may access the accumulated labeled training data from intervals up to interval $j$, update its parameters, and is then evaluated on unseen test data from the subsequent $(j\!+\!1)$-th interval. \cref{fig:stat_and_eval_protocal}b illustrates this protocol.

 Also, while \textsc{StreamTrap} is tailored for camera traps under temporal shift, its streaming formulation also serves as an excellent, highly challenging testbed for broader machine learning paradigms, such as online continual learning~\cite{mai2022online}.